Embryology: Preformationism and epigenesis

-As recently as the 18th century, the prevailing notion in western human embryology was preformation: the idea that a sperm cell itself contains an embryo—a preformed, miniature infant, or homunculus—which simply becomes larger as it develops.
+As recently as the 18th century, the prevailing notion in Western human embryology was preformation: the idea that a sperm cell itself contains an embryo—a preformed, miniature infant, or homunculus—which simply becomes larger as it develops.
 The competing explanation of embryonic development was epigenesis, originally proposed 2,000 years earlier by Aristotle.
+According to epigenesis, the form of an animal emerges gradually from a relatively formless egg.

 Much early embryology came from the work of the Italian anatomists Aldrovandi, Aranzio, Leonardo da Vinci, Marcello Malpighi, Gabriele Falloppio, Girolamo Cardano, Emilio Parisano, Fortunio Liceti, Stefano Lorenzini, Spallanzani, Enrico Sertoli, and Mauro Ruscóni.
-According to epigenesis, the form of an animal emerges gradually from a relatively formless egg.
 As microscopy improved during the 19th century, biologists could see that embryos took shape in a series of progressive steps, and epigenesis displaced preformation as the favored explanation among embryologists.

 Cleavage

-Cleavage is the very beginning steps of a developing embryo.
-Cleavage refers to the many mitotic divisions that occur after the egg is fertilized by the sperm.
-The ways in which the cells divide is specific to certain types of animals and may have many forms.
+The cleavage phase of embryonic development is the series of several mitotic cell divisions that occurs immediately after the egg is fertilized by the sperm, producing the blastula (in mammals the blastocyst).
+The blastula is a single sheet of cells; in most phyla it then undergoes gastrulation.
+The resulting gastrula has in some species two, in most three, cell layers.
+The distinctive feature of cleavage, as a type of cell division, is that the cell divides without increase of cytoplasmic mass.
+The daughter cells share it, each having roughly half.

+Overall, the cleavage phase of any species takes one of several forms.
+These forms are characteristic of different types of bilateral animal.
+(In the basal phyla cleavage is radial.)

 Holoblastic

-Holoblastic cleavage is the complete division of cells.
-Holoblastic cleavage can be radial (see: Radial cleavage), spiral (see: Spiral cleavage), bilateral (see: Bilateral cleavage), or rotational (see: Rotational cleavage).
-In holoblastic cleavage, the entire egg will divide and become the embryo, whereas in meroblastic cleavage, some cells will become the embryo and others will be the yolk sac.
+Holoblastic cleavage is cleavage of all the cells derived from the original zygote.
+The division furrow crosses the entire cell cluster; the whole cell cluster eventually becomes the embryo.
+(In meroblastic cleavage some cells will become the yolk sac.)
+Different types of animal differ in the geometry of the division furrow: cleavage is radial, spiral, bilateral or rotational.

 Meroblastic

-Meroblastic cleavage is the incomplete division of cells.
-The division furrow does not protrude into the yolky region as those cells impede membrane formation and this causes the incomplete separation of cells.
-Meroblastic cleavage can be bilateral (see: Bilateral cleavage), discoidal (see: Discoidal cleavage), or centrolecithal (see: Centrolecithal).
+Meroblastic cleavage is the division of some but not all cells, as the division furrow does not protrude into the yolky region.
+The cells there impede formation of the associated membrane and only the other cells separate.
+Meroblastic cleavage is bilateral, discoidal or centrolecithal.

 Basal phyla

 Animals that belong to the basal phyla have holoblastic radial cleavage which results in radial symmetry (see: Symmetry in biology).
 During cleavage, there is a central axis that all divisions rotate about.
-The basal phyla also has only one to two embryonic cell layers, compared to the three in bilateral animals (endoderm, mesoderm, and ectoderm).
+The basal phyla also have only one to two embryonic cell layers, compared to the three in bilateral animals.